-Central London is still as sought-after as ever and high property prices make finding a flat in London a challenge.
+Central London is still as sought-after as ever and high house prices make finding a property in London a challenge.

 Whether you are buying a new home or looking to invest in London property, you will probably have to compromise on factors such as location or property type in order to find a flat that is within your budget.

-Here are a few hint and tips to help you find a property that meets your needs at a price you can afford.
+Here are a few hints and tips to help you find a property that meets your needs at a price you can afford.

 If you are buying a flat in London it is likely to be leasehold.
 A leasehold gives the purchaser the right to occupy the property for the period specified in the lease.
-Leases are usually long term – often 90 years or 120 years and as high as 999 years – but can be short, such as 40 years.
+Leases are usually long-term – often 90 or 120 years, but can be as short as 40 or as high as 999.

-The costs of extending a lease are high so when buying a leasehold property, check how many years are left on the lease and how many will likely remain by the time you come to sell.
+The costs of extending a lease are high so when buying a leasehold property, check how many years are left on the lease and how many will likely remain by the time you may want to sell.
+A short amount of time left on the lease could cause issues with the future sale of the property.
 The value of properties with short leases will rapidly reduce as the lease period decreases.
 A residential lease with less than 80 years left to run constitutes a short lease.

 Find out what the annual charges or maintenance/building costs are.
 Apartments with more communal areas or leisure facilities such as gyms will have higher service charges.
 High annual service charges can tip the balance in favour of an apartment in a non-communal building which doesn't come with these extra costs.